ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 {% include adsense-inside-post-2.html %}

+Try to fit in the keyword in the URL as well but make it short and precise.

 ## 3. Sitemap
 Having a sitemap is a necessity these days.
 It helps bots to crawl through your website easily.
 Also, submit sitemaps to search engines so that they don't have to look for it in the first place.

 Read all about why we should use a sitemap and how to submit a sitemap to Google here [How to create a sitemap for Jekyll blog](/jekyll-sitemap/){:target="_blank"}.
 Submitting sitemap and tracking how much of it has been indexed is an important task in SEO.
 Do not ignore this step.

+Leave a link of the sitemap at the footer so that if your homepage is crawled by a search engine bot, it will follow the sitemap and may crawl more pages.
+{: .g}

 ## 4. Image alt Tags

 Alt-tags are nothing but text shown in case if the image does not load.
 This tag is read by bots.
-So make use of this opportunity and include alt-tags in all of your images.
+So make use of this opportunity and include alt-tags with keywords in all of your images.
 {% highlight html %}
 <img alt="jekyll seo" title="Jekyll SEO" src="/images/jekyll-seo.jpg">
 {% endhighlight %}

 Also, be sure to use a related alt tag.
 This helps search engines to know what's in the image since they are not smart enough to make sense out of an image.

 ## 5. Connecting with Social Media